Skip to content

 Community-Based Participatory Approach Integrating the Social Cognitive Theory

-Utilizing an ecological perspective recognizing the multiple levels in health problems along with taking into account the dynamic between personal factors, environmental factors, and human behavior.
+Utilizes an ecological perspective recognizing the multiple levels in health problems, while accounting for the dynamics between personal factors, environmental factors, and human behavior.

 History